The Teradata ODBC Driver Advanced Options dialog box contains further setting options.

 If a database is identified by IP address instead of a name in the ODBC DSN or connection-string, the Data Source DNS Entries option is ignored.
 The database is identified in the Name(s) or IP address(es) field described in the table titled ODBC Driver Setup (Apple OS X).

 Data Source DNS Entries=undefined (default setting) is recommended for best results.
 This setting enables the ODBC Driver for Teradata to lookup DNS dynamically and find all available COPs for a given database name.
-Using this approach, ODBC Driver for Teradata will automatically detect new nodes added to the Teradata database (and DNS) in the future, without ODBC modification.
+Using this approach, ODBC Driver for Teradata will automatically detect new nodes added to Teradata Database (and DNS) in the future, without ODBC modification.

 Data Source DNS Entries= 0 indicates that DNS does not contain cop entries for the database name.
 The database name will only be resolved by itself.
 No attempt will be made to resolve using a cop suffix.
 This behavior can be desirable in an environment utilizing DNS to load balance.
 When DNS is used for load balancing, administrators can configure DNS to provide a different IP address or multiple IP addresses in different order each time the database name is resolved using DNS.

 Data Source DNS Entries= value.
 Entering a non-zero value indicates that DNS contains cop entries for the database name and the last cop entry is value.
 The first connection attempt will chose a random number between 1 and value.
 Each subsequent connection will then increment to the next number (round-robin).
 This approach will not encounter costly DNS resolution failures (how costly depends on how the DNS is configured).
 However, if additional entries are added to DNS at a later time, they will not be discovered by the ODBC Driver for Teradata unless the supplied value is increased.